ska-telescope/ska-docker/docker/tango/tango-archiver/README.md

 the already configured attributes, even if the Configuration Manager is not running.
 Moreover, being a TANGO device, the EventSubscriber configuration can be managed with Jive.

+Note: the version of the present docker image comes from the libhdbpp installed (1.0.0)

 # 2: Prerequisites - Installation
 * HDB++ library: libhdbpp
 * HDB++ mysql library: libhdbpp-mysql